Update: GSK Wants Generic Zofran Lawsuits Dismissed

 However, according to the plaintiffs’ allegations, GSK “launched a marketing scheme to promote Zofran to obstetrics and gynecology […] healthcare practitioners, among others, as a safe treatment alternative for morning sickness in pregnant women” soon after the drug was released in 1991.

-If GSK did in fact market Zofran for the treatment of morning sickness, the company did so without any evidence of the drug’s safety for use in this capacity.
-However, allegations in the new complaint go a step further.
-The plaintiffs claim that since at least 1992, GSK has been aware of evidence indicating that Zofran can cause birth defects, and the company has failed to adequately warn the public and medical communities about this risk.
+The plaintiffs further claim that since at least 1992, GSK has been aware of evidence indicating that Zofran can cause birth defects, and the company has failed to adequately warn about this risk.

 According to the lawsuit, GSK has received more than 200 reports of birth defects associated with the use of Zofran during pregnancy, most of which were congenital heart defects like bicuspid aortic valve, which the plaintiffs’ son was born with.